 Lenses with dark tints pose a significant threat to your vision.
 When you wear them regularly, your eyes become used to the darker view which makes lights seem even brighter and painful.
 As a result, your eyes actually become sensitive to light.
 This is why you must avoid using dark lens tints indoors.

-When you’re indoors, your eyes need protection from blue light emitted by computer screens and fluorescent or bright LED bulbs.
+When you are indoors, your eyes need protection from blue light emitted by computer screens and fluorescent or bright LED bulbs.
 So, choose tints that filter out blue waves and reduce eye strain.

-As tinted lenses dim your vision by blocking most of the light, having an anti-reflective coating on the surface will let more amount of good light reach your eyes.
-When the light levels are sufficient, it would put less strain on your eyes and give you a comfortable vision.
+As tinted lenses dim your vision by blocking most of the light, having an anti-reflective coating on the surface will enable more light to reach your eyes.
+When the light levels are optimal, your eyes would feel less strain.

 Also, an AR coating will reduce reflections on the lenses and make your tinted glasses look even more stylish.
 So, never forget to get an anti-reflective filter when buying tinted eyewear.